paluh/purescript-routing-bob/README.md

 # purescript-routing-bob

-Let me introduce to you Bob The Router (he is nearly a pendulum bob) - simple (but usable) example of partial bidirectional ~~bobs~~ routes generator based on __purescript-boomerang__ and purescript generics.
+Let me introduce to you Bob The Router - simple (but usable) example of partial bidirectional ~~bobs~~ routes generator based on __purescript-boomerang__ and purescript generics.

 ## Installation